TRUU’s Congregational History

 - Nov.
 2019 – The Rev. Laurie Bushbaum comes to TRUU to serve as interim minister

-- August 2020 – July 2021 – The Rev. Nathan Stanley ably serves TRUU through the Coronavirus pandemic, finally getting to deliver an in-person service in July 2021.
+- August 2020 – July 2021 – The Rev. Nathan Woodliffe-Stanley, former director of the Colorado ACLU, ably serves TRUU through the Coronavirus pandemic via services on Zoom and Facebook, finally getting to deliver an in-person service in July 2021.

 - August 2021 – The Rev. Aaron Norris signs on as TRUU’s part-time minister for 2021-22